celo-org/celo-monorepo/packages/docs/developer-resources/integrations/checklist.md

 ### QR Codes

-Celo has [WIP QR code standard CIP16](https://github.com/celo-org/celo-proposals/pull/40) that aims to standardize how applications can ask wallets for transactions to avoid the user having to manually copy/paste addresses.
+Celo has [WIP QR code standard CIP16](https://github.com/celo-org/celo-proposals/pull/40) that aims to standardize how applications can ask wallets for transactions to avoid the user having to manually copy/paste addresses and other transaction metadata.

 ## Custodian/Exchange